13 Top-Rated Hiking Trails near Sacramento, CA

 Farther east into the Sierra Nevada Mountains, the Tahoe and Eldorado National Forests contain a treasure trove of hiking trails and outdoor recreation near Sacramento, including portions of the historic Western States Trail.
 This is also the spot to find waterfall trails near Sacramento.

 Lake Tahoe and the entire Bay Area including San Francisco are other hiking hot spots within a two-hour drive.
 And within every direction, day hikes highlight the river canyons, historic bridges, and gold-panning prospects of this iconic California region.

 Plan your outdoor adventures around the California capital with our list of the best hikes near Sacramento.

 1. Jedediah Smith Memorial Trail, American River Parkway

-The trail is popular with bicyclists and joggers and for any non-motorized method of transportation, and several dirt hiking trails parallel the 32-mile Jedediah Smith Trail that enable visitors to go off pavement.
+The Jedediah Smith Trail is popular with bicyclists and joggers and for any non-motorized method of transportation.
+Several dirt hiking trails parallel the 32-mile trail, enabling visitors to explore off the pavement.

-The terminus at Beal's Point also lends access to one of the best campgrounds near Sacramento, and intrepid campers can bike their gear from Sacramento to stay at the Beal's Point Campground.
+The trail's terminus at Beal's Point also lends access to one of the best campgrounds near Sacramento.
+Intrepid campers can bike their gear from Sacramento on the Jedediah Smith Trail to stay at the Beal's Point Campground.

 Numerous scenic spots line the entire trail, particularly along the other reservoir within Folsom Lake State Recreation Area, Lake Natoma.
 Picnic spots, restroom facilities, and other public parks also line the trail.